10 Resources for Church Arts Ministries

 1. The big picture on a church arts ministry.
 I'm biased here, of course, but I'd be remiss not to recommend the book I edited, For the Beauty of the Church: Casting a Vision for the Arts.
 Its express purpose was to offer church leaders and artists a "big picture" of the ways in which the arts fit into God's purposes for the church.
 The more practical chapters include, "The Artist," "The Practitioner" and "The Dangers."

 3. The massive bibliography on everything you would ever want to know about a worship arts ministry.
 This is a bibliography that Mark Torgerson put together, chiefly to collect resources related to Christian worship.
 But if you look at pages 49-76, you'll find a whole host of resources related specific to arts and worship.
+Here is a collection of resources on the global church and the arts.
+Here is a collection of resources on the psalms and the arts.
+See also here.
+And here.

 4. The book to read: part 1.
 I've used Rory Noland's book, The Heart of the Artist: A Character-Building Guide for You and Your Team, over the years and found it to be a helpful introduction to the sorts of issues (personal, relational, spiritual and practical) that artists regularly face.